Okashanadeem/GIAIC/Quarter 3/Class Projects/README.md

 # Python Projects Collection

-A collection of interactive web applications built with Python and Streamlit.
+A collection of interactive web applications built with Python and Streamlit, developed as part of the Governor Initiative of Artificial Intelligence (GIAIC) program.

+## 📚 About
+These projects were developed during the Python programming course at GIAIC, demonstrating practical applications of Python programming concepts and web development using Streamlit.
+GIAIC is a government initiative aimed at promoting artificial intelligence and computing education in Pakistan.

 ## 🚀 Projects